kook101/my-data-feelings/README.md

 # my-data-feelings

-> Repo for the project and workshop on how to make your own generative data feelings web application.
+> Repo for the project and workshop on how to make your own generative data feelings web application for Quantified Humanists class.

 NOTE: for documentation and details see: `/docs`